• Skip to main content

 Title Text graphic of an overhead photo of strawberry cobbler bars on a square white plate

-You're going to love the flavor of these Strawberry Cobbler Bars.
+You're going to love the flavor of these Easy Strawberry Cobbler Bars.
 The dough is sweet, but not overly sweet.
 And the strawberry filling is soft and tart, making it the perfect complement to the crunchy almond topping.

 Subscribe to my Kudos Kitchen channel on YouTube.
-See you there!!
+IT'S FREE!!
+Thanks, and I can't wait to see you there!!

 The ingredient list: